colinchilds/giftorio/README.md

 ## Limitations

-- Maximum image size is limited by available signals
+- Maximum image size is limited by available signals, but more realistically by in-game performance.
 - Higher resolution images will require more in-game entities and may impact performance
 - Browser must support WebAssembly
+- Longer GIFs can take a really long time to process and may cause the game to lag

 ## Contributing